jodideangelis/Results-Component/README.md

 ### What I learned
 I learned quite a bit from this project.
 I intentionally left my comments in my code to review while I was working on the project, which I found very helpful.
-My favorite concepts were setting up & utilizing the variables, learning which spacing unit to use relative to the parent/child, using attributes (eg. data-spacing), how to create background transparency, and learning about gradients.
+My favorite concepts were setting up & utilizing the variables, learning which spacing unit to use relative to the parent/child, using attributes (eg. data-spacing), how to create background transparency, implementing variable fonts, and learning about gradients.
 I took the time to follow along with Kevin Powell's Results video and learn along the way.

 ### Continued development
-I'd like to continue working on learning responsive web development, nesting variables more effectively, and incorporating variable fonts into projects.
+I'd like to continue working on learning responsive web development and nesting variables more effectively.

 ### Useful resources